Singapore has earned its reputation as one of the best shopping destinations in the world.

 Sim Lim Square is the electronics hub of Singapore.

 The mall offers a huge selection of all things electronics-related.

 There are even services to build or repair your computer.

 Come to Sim Lim Square to shop for the latest electronic goods and services.

-- Keep an eye out for the best bargain – Check the brochures handed out at Sim Lim Square for recent deals.
+- Bargain Shops – Check the brochures handed out at Sim Lim Square for recent deals.
 Compare prices at different stores and bargain with the shopkeepers.
-With due diligence you’ll get some amazing deals on quality products.
+With due diligence, you’ll get some amazing deals on quality products.

 5. Paragon Shopping Centre